 The NHS Long Term Plan relies on continuing to move away from a healthcare model of hospitals as siloed organisations, instead taking services out into the community.
 The marriage of technology and estates remains a core part of that conversation, and the pandemic has provided an environment for accelerated learning as leadership figures acknowledge the art of the possible.

 Technology holds the keys to making things possible by adding science to that art.
 It will play a role in attracting investment and opening opportunities for greater public-private collaboration, while tech-driven design will streamline efficiency and secure safety for patients and the workforce alike.

 The events of 2020 have heightened the need for healthcare to be efficient and safe, but have also helped to reset mindset and culture.

-“Initially GPs as well as patients were reluctant to do remote consultations.
-Now they have been put in a position where this is the only option and both parties want to do this to minimise risk,” says Todrick.
-“As a result, having got used to the technology, a lot of people are happier with the process.”
+“Initially GPs as well as patients were reluctant to commit themselves to remote consultations.
+Now having been put in a position where face-to-face consultations are the exception rather than the rule, patients and doctors alike are accepting of this new norm in order to minimise risk,” says Todrick.
+“As a result, having got used to the technology, it would appear patients are a lot happier with the process.”

 For health and social care, technology assists with everything from record-keeping and communications, to ease of care delivery, but its impact goes far beyond that.

 “Our lifestyle management teams help residents use technology in all sorts of ways, even down to simply showing people how to connect with loved ones via tablets,” says Meggitt.
 “It’s incredibly empowering when they learn to use such devices themselves.”